-Thus, always make sure that there will be no overlapping of substitutes of the unknown types of method and class.
+Thus, always make sure that there will be no overlapping of parameters of the unknown types with the same name for method and class.

-Using a Keyword "default" in a Generic Source Code
+Using the Keyword "default" in a Generic Source Code

-Once we have introduced the basics of generic types, let’s try to redesign our first example in this section (Shelter for Homeless Animals).
-The only thing we need to do is to replace the type Dog with some parameter T:
+Now that we have introduced the basics of generic types, let’s try to redesign our first example from the earlier section (Shelter for Homeless Animals).
+The only thing we need to do is to replace the type Dog with type parameter T: